Why Does Website Speed Matter? + 7 Easy Tips To Improve It!

-Search engines like Google have search-bots, kinda like robots that “crawl” the internet.
+Search engines like Google have search bots, kinda like robots that “crawl” the internet.
 These bots crawl the web to find new websites and web pages.
-They use links from page to page, to find and crawl more pages.

-If your webpage takes a long time to load, than Google’s search-bots can’t crawl as many pages on your website.
-(Search-bots have an allocated crawl budget).
+If your webpage takes a long time to load, then Google’s search bots can’t crawl as many pages on your website.
+(Search bots have an allocated crawl budget).

 I mean think about it, do you enjoy going to slow websites?
 No.

 Sometimes, you don’t even stick around long enough to view the website because it’s taking too long to load.

 So basically FASTER websites make the user’s happy (Google loves when the user’s are happy) & it helps reduce the bounce rate of your website, which is another SEO ranking factor.

 In a nutshell, when your website users are happy, Google is happy.

 Before we get into the tips and tricks on speeding up your WordPress website, we have to know where we’re starting at.